-AMO (Atlantic Multidecadal Oscillation) Index, updated to 2016
+AMO (Atlantic Multidecadal Oscillation) Index, updated to 2017

-Annual Atlantic Multidecadal Oscillation (AMO) index values since 1856.
-The thin line indicates 3 month average values, and the thick line is the simple running 11-year average.
-Further explanation in text above.
+Annual Atlantic Multidecadal Oscillation (AMO) detrended index values since 1856.
+The thin line indicates the annual values, and the thick line is the simple running 11-year average.
 Data source: Earth System Research Laboratory at NOAA.

-La Niña and El Niño episodes, updated to October-December 2016
+La Niña and El Niño episodes, updated to October-December 2017

-Warm (>+0.5°C) and cold (<0.5°C) episodes for the Oceanic Niño Index (ONI), defined as 3 month running mean of ERSST.v3b SST anomalies in the Niño 3.4 region (5° N- 5° S, 120° - 170° W)].
+Warm (>+0.5°C) and cold (<0.5°C) episodes for the Oceanic Niño Index (ONI), defined as 3 month running mean of ERSST.v3b SST anomalies in the Niño 3.4 region (5°N-5°S, $120^{\circ}-170^{\circ}W$)].
 Base period: 1971-2000.
 For historical purposes cold and warm episodes are defined when the threshold is met for a minimum of 5 consecutive over-lapping seasons.